Gisèle Freund: Early years

+Paris

 In March 1933, a month after Adolf Hitler rose to power in Germany, Walter Benjamin fled to Paris on 30 May, Gisèle followed him since she was both a socialist activist and a Jew.
 She escaped to Paris with her negatives strapped around her body to get them past the border guards.
 Gisèle and Walter Benjamin would continue their friendship in Paris, where Freund would famously photograph him reading at the National Library.
 They both studied and wrote about art in the 19th and 20th centuries as Freund continued her studies at the Sorbonne.

+Although she was fascinated by portrait photography, Freund never had taken any serious portraits and at that point saw the camera merely as "an instrument for sociological research".
+André Malraux was the first to ask her to photograph him for an upcoming book, not a conventional portrait, but in a more candid fashion, that was trending in Paris at the time.
+So they stepped out onto the terrace.
+The photographs she took of him that day were used by publishers repeatedly the following decades.

-In 1935, Andre Malraux invited Freund to document First International Congress in Defence of Culture in Paris, where she was introduced to and subsequently photographed many of the notable French artists of her day.
+Being acquainted now, Malraux invited Freund to document the First International Congress in Defence of Culture in Paris of 1935, where she was introduced to and subsequently photographed many of the notable French artists of her day.
 Freund befriended the famed literary partners, Sylvia Beach of Shakespeare and Company, and Adrienne Monnier of Maison des Amis des Livres.
 In 1935, Monnier arranged a marriage of convenience for Freund with Pierre Blum so that Freund could obtain a visa to remain in France legally (they officially divorced after the war in 1948).

 In 1936, while Sylvia Beach was visiting the United States, Freund moved into Monnier and Beach's shared apartment and they became intimates.
 When Beach returned, she ended her intimate relationship with Monnier yet maintained a strong friendship with both Monnier and Freund.
-Freund finished her Ph.D. in sociology and art at the Sorbonne in 1936, and Monnier published the doctoral dissertation as "La photographie en France au dix-neuvieme siècle", under the La Maison des Amis des Livres imprint by Monnier.
+Freund finished her Ph.D. in sociology and art at the Sorbonne in 1936, and published her doctoral dissertation as "La photographie en France au dix-neuvième siècle", under the La Maison des Amis des Livres imprint by Monnier.

 Monnier "introduced [Freund] to the artists and writers who would prove her most captivating subjects."
-Later that year, Freund became internationally famous with her photojournalistic piece, "Northern England", which was published in Life magazine on 14 December 1936, and showed the effects of the depression in England.
+Later that year, Freund became internationally recognized with her photojournalistic piece, "Northern England", which was published in Life magazine on 14 December 1936, and showed the effects of the Depression in England.
 No magazine in France could publish color photographs at that time, so Freund's work with Life—one of the first color mass magazines—would start a lifelong relationship between the photographer and magazine.

-In 1938, Monnier suggested that Freund photograph James Joyce for his upcoming book, Finnegans Wake.
-Joyce, who disliked being photographed, invited Freund to his Paris flat for a private screening of her previous work.
-He was impressed enough by Freund's work to allow her to photograph him, and over a period of three days, she captured the most intimate portraits of Joyce during his time in Paris.